Continuum Mapping :: Corporate Team Development

 Using index cards

 - Ask people to grab an index card and write their name on the card.

 - Explain continuum.
-With many choices there are two possibilities that exist together (a paradox).
-Neither is better or worse, more or less they are both appropriate based upon the space, context and choice.
+With many choices, two possibilities exist together (a paradox).
+Neither is better or worse; more or less, they are both appropriate based on space, context, and choice.

 - Ask the group to break into teams of 3 to 5.
 Create groups or allow them to self-select

 - Share the first continuum with the group.
 It is best to share an easy example like Mac <—> PC or Wake up early <—> Sleep in.